From speeding tickets to car accidents, driving comes with its fair share of risks.

-If you have recently received a traffic ticket or been convicted of a traffic violation, it could be worth it to compare quotes from other insurance providers—you still might be able to secure a cheaper premium.
+Suppose you have recently received a traffic ticket or been convicted of a traffic violation.
+In that case, it could be worth it to compare quotes from other insurance providers—you still might be able to secure a cheaper premium.
 Though your current provider might care a lot about your recent violation, another provider might not.

 For better or worse, the Department of Motor Vehicles maintains a permanent record of your driving history.
 However, insurance companies don’t use these violations against you after their chargeable period.
 The chargeable period is the length of time an insurance company will increase your price because of a violation, such as a speeding ticket.

-If you drive, you’ve probably heard about a “license point system.”
-Though both the DMV and insurance companies use point systems, they are different and separate from each other.
+If you drive, you’ve probably heard about a driver’s license points system.
+Though both the DMV and insurance companies use point systems, they are different and separate.
 Insurance companies use their proprietary methods for assigning points while the DMV uses a clearly defined system.
 To make things even more confusing, DMV point systems vary from state to state.

 |State||License Points Warranting Suspension||Time Frame|